cnbbooks/lfe-casting-spels/book/records.md

 ()
 ```

+Note that when you create a record in LFE, LFE creates several functions dynamically, just for use with your record: their names start with or have as part of their own names, the record name you used.
+For example, when we created the ``place`` and ``exit`` records, LFE created the ``make-place`` and ``make-exit`` functions (among several others).

-Now we're ready to create our places!
+*Now* we're ready to create our places!

 ```lisp
 > (set living-room